zeitgeistpm/migration-guide/README.md

 It is assumed that the entity behind the migration already owns a live parachain and a shell parachain.
 The shell parachain includes some access to root (i.e. governance or ideally sudo) and the [`solo-to-para`](https://github.com/paritytech/cumulus/blob/e23a0f2dfbeda62b96c1bd88d83126e0d5770f9c/pallets/solo-to-para) pallet.
 The first step is to provide a new chain specification file to all node operators, such that they can start to prepare the migration as early as possible on their side.
 The technical chapter describes all details.

-Ideally this chain specification file is already compiled within a new client, that node operators can start to run simulatenously alongside the client that operates the live parachain to sync the potentially big chain data of the relaychain that handles the shell parachain.
+Ideally this chain specification file is already compiled within a new client, that node operators can start to run simultaneously alongside the client that operates the live parachain to sync the potentially big chain data of the relaychain that handles the shell parachain.
 It is also possible to fetch a snapshot for the Polkadot chain data, however, that process is only recommended when the parachain uses the same version for the dependencies as the relaychain.
 Alternatively, the team can synchronize the relaychain data using the new chain specification and the client that should be used after migration and then provide it as a snapshot to all node operators.

 Once the preparations from the node perspective were made, the preparation of the migration on the live parachain can be started.
 The preparation of the live parachain is depicted in the following figure.